 Frequently Asked Questions

 Property owners will finance the cost to construct Phase 1 of the Sewer Project through a loan from the State Revolving Fund.
-Payments will be made over 30 years on property taxes with a low interest rate of 1%.
+Payments will be made over 30 years on the property taxes with a low interest rate of 1%.

 The assessment on an owner’s property taxes will be pro-rated and transferred to the new buyer after the property is sold.
+It rides with the land.

 Once the assessment amount is approved, it can never be higher than what appears on the printed Assessment District ballot.
 However, the assessed amount may be lowered as the project continues to receive grants and other sources of funding.